 And there's other questions here.

-As I reported, you know, that he was one of the FBI agents who interviewed uh Michael Flynn as well.
+As I reported, you know, that he was one of the FBI agents who interviewed Michael Flynn as well.

-And you know, I've been talking to sources and they've said, well, have they spoken to the other FBI agent who interviewed Flynn?
+And, you know, I've been talking to sources and they've said, well, have they spoken to the other FBI agent who interviewed Flynn?

 And honestly, according to everyone that I've spoken with, I can't find one person that says yes.